-Homework will include Matlab programming problems (Computer).
+Homework will include Matlab programming problems.
 Students may study together in groups but all assignments must be completed individually.
 Homework will be due in class on the designated date.
-No late homework will be accepted unless prior notification and arrangements are made.
-Instruction of computational programming language (Matlab) and its application to signals and systems takes place in EE360D.
+No late homeworks will be accepted unless prior notification and arrangements are made.